IB MIDDLE YEARS PROGRAMME

 The programme of study gives an overview of the content to be studied for the year in each discipline.
 The British National Curriculum forms the backbone of the programmes of study in MYP 1 - 3, while also incorporating other elements, such as the necessary requirements of the Ministério de Educação (MEC) for all schools here in Brazil.

 In MYP 4 and MYP 5, IGCSE course content is used as the basis for the curriculum.
-The IGCSE is a two year curriculum programme of study offered by the University of Cambridge International Examination that is equivalent in standard to the British GCSE.
-Pupils who obtain an IGCSE qualification from Cambridge are prepared for further academic success, including progression to A and AS Level study and the IB Diploma.
-IGCSE is recognised as evidence of ability by academic institutions and employers around the world.
-At the end of MYP5, pupils sit their IGCSE exams in the following subjects: English, Portuguese, Japanese, Korean, Spanish, French, Science, Maths, and Humanities.
+The IGCSE is a two year curriculum programme of study offered by the Cambridge International Assessment that is equivalent in standard to the British GCSE.
+Pupils who obtain an IGCSE qualification are prepared for further academic success, including progression to the IB Diploma.
+IGCSE’s are recognised as evidence of ability by academic institutions and employers around the world.
+At the end of MYP5, pupils sit their IGCSE exams in the following subjects: English, English Literature, Portuguese, Spanish Language, Science, Mathematics,

 The MYP Project: